ash0080/gun.doc.cn/GUN-Todo-Tutorial.md

 Let's create a simple todo application with GUN.

 You can follow along by creating your own version live on [CodePen](https://codepen.io/pen/).
-You can also click on the CodePen icons in the top right of each code block.
+Instead you can also click on the CodePen icons in the top right of each code block.

 First let's create the html: